Molina 2 HRs, Cardinals top Brewers 6-3 for 6th straight win

+MILWAUKEE (AP) — Not even the rain that fell inside Miller Park could stop Yadier Molina and the St. Louis Cardinals.

-MILWAUKEE (AP) — Yadier Molina hit two home runs and the NL Central-leading St. Louis Cardinals matched a season high with their sixth straight win Tuesday night, beating the Milwaukee Brewers 6-3 on a rain-delayed game inside Miller Park.
+The veteran catcher hit two home runs and the NL Central-leading Cardinals matched a season high with their sixth straight win Tuesday night, weathering a weird delay to beat the Milwaukee Brewers 6-3

 Play was halted briefly with the Cardinals batting with two outs in seventh inning as rain poured through the open roof and fans rushed to the covered concourses.
 The delay lasted about nine minutes as the retractable roof closed.

+“I think I won’t see this again.
+A rain delay in Miller Park, with a roof,” Milwaukee’s Hernan Perez said.

+There has been at least one other rain delay in the history of the ballpark, which opened in 2001.
+The Brewers and Philadelphia Phillies waited through a seven-minute delay in the first inning of a game in August 2012 when it began pouring with the roof open.

-St. Louis right fielder Dexter Fowler preserved the win by jumping at the wall to catch a drive by Hernan Perez with two on for the final out.
+St. Louis right fielder Dexter Fowler preserved the win by jumping at the wall to catch a drive by Perez with two on for the final out.

+“I hit it good.
+I think the ball was going for a homer,” Perez said.

 Miles Mikolas (8-13) struck out 10 for the Cardinals, who have won 15 of 18 and are a season-best 15 games above .500.
 They held their three-game lead over Chicago in the division while the Brewers dropped 6 ½ back.